Kittiwake Class

 Art and Design Technology (D.T.)

-In Art and Design this term, children will be exploring different features of collage, looking at how we can create artistic pieces using sketching and drawing techniques.
-The children will learn a variety of techniques, using a range of tools to achieve their printing pieces.
+In Art and Design this term, children will be exploring different features of 3d sculpture and 3d design, looking at how we can create artistic pieces using sketching and different materials.
+The children will learn a variety of techniques, using a range of tools to create their pieces bof art.

 Music